PrestaShopCorp/psxmarketingwithgoogle/README.md

 #### Microcks

-To use microcks change PSX_GOOGLE_SHOPPING_API_URL in Config.php class to:
+To use microcks replace the default PSX_GOOGLE_SHOPPING_API_URL from Config.php by filling an `.env` file with:
 ```
 PSX_GOOGLE_SHOPPING_API_URL=https://mock-googleshopping-api.psessentials-integration.net/rest/PS+Google+Shopping+all-in-one/1.0/
 ```